 New Loan Limits Give Buyers More Spending Power

-Both homebuyers and sellers will start off 2018 with some good news when it comes to mortgages!
+Both buyers and sellers will start off 2020 with some good news when it comes to mortgages!

-Effective, January 1st, the Federal Housing Finance Agency increased conforming loan limits for mortgages acquired by Fannie Mae and Freddie Mac.
+Effective January 1st, the Federal Housing Finance Agency increases conforming loan limits for mortgages acquired by Fannie Mae and Freddie Mac.

 That means buyers will have more spending power when purchasing a home since this action helps them keep pace with rising home prices.